(Disclosure: Some of the links below may be affiliate links)

 Now, the second thing you want with your credit cards is the highest cashback possible.

 In Switzerland, the cashback is pretty bad.
 But in some countries, you can find cashback of several percentage points.
-First, you want some real cash as a bons.
-If the cash is only usable in some shop that you never go to, you do not want it.
+First, you want some real cash as a bonus.
+If the cash is only usable in some shop you never go to; you do not want it.
 Ideally, it is real cashback going towards your credit card bills.
 Or it could be cashback in a shop that you often go to.